-Courses required for admission to medical schools are quite similar, although each medical school sets its own requirements.
 Health Professions Schools require applicants to have completed the premedical curriculum prior to application.
 The premedical curriculum at Saint Louis University meets the entrance requirements for most health professions schools in the United States.
-The courses required for admission to medical, dental, optometry, podiatry and veterinary schools, with few exceptions, include the following:
+Each medical school may have their own course requirements in addition to the courses listed below.
+The common courses required for admission to medical, dental, optometry, podiatry and veterinary schools, with few exceptions, include the following:

 For the student who expects to complete a degree in four years and go directly into medical school, the premedical curriculum must be completed by the end of the junior year of college.
-These courses serve as a common denominator between applicants and are also the foundation upon which students build once in a professional school.
 The premedical curriculum given above should be considered the minimum science preparation for a health professions school.
-You should strive to take additional upper division biology and chemistry courses to strengthen your background in the sciences, especially if you elect a major in the humanities or social sciences.
-Excellent biological content areas can include development and reproduction, cellular and molecular, evolutionary, physiology, organ systems.
-For those wishing to take upper division chemistry, content focusing on analytical or physical chemistry are fine options.
+You should strive to take additional upper division biology and chemistry courses to strengthen your background in the sciences, especially if you select a major in the humanities or social sciences.
+Consider taking courses in development and reproduction, cellular and molecular biology, evolutionary biology, physiology, organ systems, analytical chemistry and physical chemistry.

 Medical and other health professions schools are stressing a broad general training at the undergraduate level.
 The CORE requirements of the College of Arts & Sciences at Saint Louis University include courses which satisfy non-science requirements.
-These courses include General Psychology, Composition and other courses which develop communication skills.
-Take more than the minimum CORE requirements in humanities and social sciences.
+These courses include general psychology, composition and other courses which develop communication skills.

 General Academic Preparation

 Medical school admissions committees recognize the importance of a liberal arts education which includes a strong foundation in the natural sciences, social sciences, humanities, and development of excellent communication skills.